Assam: 3 associated with opening of controversial 'Miya Museum' detained | Law-Order

 A team of government officers had on Tuesday sealed the 'Miya Museum' at Dapkabhita, and put up a notice that it was done on the orders of the deputy commissioner.

+Ali, before being taken into custody, sat on a dharna along with his two minor sons outside the house, demanding that the administration immediately reopen the repository.

+''We are displaying objects with which the community identifies itself so that people from other communities can realise that the 'Miyas' are not any different from them," Ali said.

-The word 'Miya' in Assam refers to Bengali-speaking migrants whose origin can be traced to Bangladesh.
+The word 'Miya' in Assam refers to Bengali-speaking migrants, some of whose roots can be traced to Bangladesh.

 Following the inauguration on Sunday, senior BJP leaders demanded its immediate closure, and the party's Minority Morcha member Abdur Rahim Gibran filed a complaint at the Lakhipur police station against the setting up of the museum in a PMAY-allotted house.